TownyAdvanced/TownyResources/README.md

 # Installation Guide
 1. Ensure you have Towny 0.97.1.0+
 2. Edit your townyperms.yml file, and add the following perms:
-   > Mayor, Assistant, Treasurer:  ... townyresources.town.collect
+   > Mayor, Assistant, Treasurer:  ... townyresources.command.towncollect
-   > King, Assistant, Treasurer: ... townyresources.nation.collect
+   > King, Assistant, Treasurer: ... townyresources.command.nationcollect
 2. Stop your server
 3. Download the latest TownyResources jar from [here](https://github.com/TownyAdvanced/TownyResources/releases)
 4. Drop the TownyResources jar into your plugins folder